Estimated reading time: 8 minutes

 Any terminated employee, particularly tenured ones in their senior years, should have their termination packages thoroughly vetted by an experienced employment lawyer.
-On-line severance pay calculators will often prove woefully inadequate in your circumstances because of the subjectivity and variability that arrive with seniority and tenure.
+On-line severance pay calculators will often prove sadly inadequate in your circumstances because of the subjectivity and variability that arrive with seniority and tenure.
 We will examine your situation very closely to ensure your offer includes all your entitlements.
 Our courts are not shy with awarding packages that exceed ESA minimums when your circumstances demand it.